 Provide the new employee with basic training videos on how to use your technology tools.
 It looks very unprofessional having your new employee communicate with your team, customers, and vendors using their personal email accounts.

 3 | An Open Environment Increases Creativity

 Organize a clean workspace and set up the laptop or desktop with at least two monitors for the new employee.
 Remember time is money so make sure your new employee has the appropriate technology tools they need to be productive on day one.

 Let the new employee spend the first couple of weeks getting to know your company culture, vision and mission statements, leadership team and staff members.
-Sit down with the new employee and clearly define and set the expectations of the job.
+Sit down with the new employee and clearly define and set the job expectations.

 Provide proper training to the new employee and don't take shortcuts or leave them to figure it out for themselves.
 I don't care if you are a CEO or a genius, everyone needs training!

-Asana gives me the ability to have a standardized and a resource hub for running my business efficiently.
-I spend less time recreating the wheel for projects and more time doing strategic planning work for my business and serving my clients.
+Asana gives you the ability to have a standardized and resource library to run your business efficiently.
+Using Asana, you will spend less time recreating the wheel for projects and more time doing strategic work for your business.

-Schedule multiple 30 days follow-up and check-ins on your calendar to touch basis with the new employee to make sure they are performing their responsibilities according to your expectations and get their feedback on things you can improve with your onboarding process.
+Schedule multiple 30 days follow-up and check-ins on your calendar to touch basis with the new employee to make sure they are performing their responsibilities according to your expectations.
+Get their feedback on things you can improve with your onboarding process.